aws-samples/sample-deep-research-bedrock-agentcore/README.md

   --message-action SUPPRESS
 ```

-### 5. Access Application
+### 6. Access Application

-Navigate to CloudFront URL from deployment output and log in.
+Navigate to the CloudFront URL from the outputs and log in with your credentials.

 ## Architecture